code-for-magdeburg/magdeburggiesst-osm-pumpen-harvester/README.md

 # Giess den Kiez Pumpen aggregation from OSM

 This is a Docker based GitHub Action to aggregate pumps data from OpenStreetMap and to store them in a geojson file.
+It is defined in [./action.yml](./action.yml)

 The aggregated data is used to provide locations and information about the street pumps in the frontend of [Gieß den Kiez](https://github.com/technologiestiftung/giessdenkiez-de).
 The [Overpass API](http://overpass-api.de) for OSM is used to retrieve the data, by fetching all nodes with tag `"man_made"="water_well"` and `"description"="Berliner Straßenbrunnen"`.